1100011Dawg/Obsidian_Dawson/School/IB ELA/ShakeSpeare.md

 Malcolm
 - prince of Cumberland

+Page:27
 Interesting lines
- - 326
+ - 326 "Which the eye fears, when it is done, to see."
- - 333 letter
+ - 333 letter of Mcbeth to his wife
  - 348
  - 363

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMxNjU3MjE3MCwxNTQxNDI2MTJdfQ==
+eyJoaXN0b3J5IjpbMTU5Mzc0MzM4NSwxNTQxNDI2MTJdfQ==
 -->